yvkschaefer/django-rest-framework/docs/api-guide/serializers.md

 ---

 **Tip**: Properly matching together hyperlinked representations and your URL conf can sometimes be a bit fiddly.
-Printing the `repr` of a `HyperlinkedModelSerializer` instance is a particularly useful way to inspect exactly which view names and lookup fields the relationships are expected to map too.
+Printing the `repr` of a `HyperlinkedModelSerializer` instance is a particularly useful way to inspect exactly which view names and lookup fields the relationships are expected to map to.

 ---